 Psychology is the scientific study of the behavior of both humans and animals.
 Some psychologists are primarily concerned with learning more about human behavior through scientific methods; others are concerned with the application of psychological principles, as in psychotherapy, applied behavior analysis, and industrial psychology.

-The Psychology major has been declared an impacted program.
-Effective Fall 2011, supplementary admission criteria will be used for incoming freshman, transfer students, and current students interested in changing majors to psychology.
+The Psychology major has 'Major Specific Admission Requirements.'
+Effective Fall 2018, supplementary admission criteria will be used for incoming freshman, transfer students, and current students interested in changing majors to psychology.
 Please see below.

-» If you are interested in applying to CSULA as a First-time Freshman or Transfer Student, please review the information regarding supplemental program admission criteria to the psychology major.
-If you have questions about impaction, you can contact the Office of Admissions at (323) 343-3901, send an email to email@example.com, or visit the Student Information Center located in the Student Affairs bldg, room 101.
+» If you are interested in applying to Cal State LA as an incoming freshmen or transfer student, please review the information regarding Major Specific Admission Requirements for the psychology major.
+If you have questions about these requirements, you can contact the Office of Admissions at (323) 343-3901, send an email to [email protected], or visit the Student Information Center located in Student Affairs, Room 101.

-» Current CSULA students wishing to change their major to psychology, please review the GPA requirements and application.
+» Current Cal State LA students interested in changing majors to psychology: please review the requirements and application.

 Message from the Chair

 Thank you for deciding to pursue your education in the Department of Psychology.
 We hope that your academic career at Cal State L.A. will offer you many new intellectual challenges and rewards in the pursuit of your personal goals.

 In addition to a variety of formal academic experiences available in psychology classes, Psi Chi, our chapter of the national psychology organization, and the Psychology Colloquium provide students with a number of activities that should be of interest to you.

 The careful planning of your academic program is an important first step toward ensuring your success at Cal State L.A.
 Be sure to meet with an academic advisor or your mentor to help plan your academic program.